muigukenneth/ElegantDialog/README.md

             // Now for the title, content and buttons customisations if (dialog.getTitleIconView() != null) {
-                // You can use glide or picasso to display your own title image val imageUrl = R.drawable.face
+                // You can use glide or picasso to display your own title image.
+Note Do not pass an icon drawable at setTitleIcon(titleIcon) val imageUrl = R.drawable.face
                 Glide.with(this).load(imageUrl)
                     .transition(ImageUtils.requestAvatarTransitionOptions())